GryderLab/rms_additional_code/README.md

 Panel G consists of moving average plots made with <a href="https://github.com/GryderLab/ChIPseqPipe/tree/master/bedCovComp">BedCovCompare</a> from <a href="https://github.com/GryderLab/ChIPseqPipe">ChIPseqPipe repo</a>.

-Panel H consists of rankplots of HiChIP data using , provided here in pending subfolder.
+Panel H consists of rankplots of HiChIP data using BedCovCompare (as previously described here), created with code that can be provided upon reasonable request.
 The impact of P300/CBP degraders on RH5 H3K27ac, segregated by enhancer and promoter regions (compared to impact on RH4 Pol2).
 <p align="center"><img width="472" alt="BedCovCompare Output for Pol2 and H3K27ac HiChIP" src="https://github.com/GryderLab/rms_additional_code/assets/135348829/7126e44a-bafa-4f94-b832-4922e852269e">
 </p>